aaron123432/ProjectInstruction/README.md

 #### Android App:

-· GoogleMap is currently not working and Home fragment will not display anything because their is no order info in database
+· GoogleMap is currently not working and Home fragment will not display anything because their is no order info in database.

+· Fix the server issues that aws isn't running backend program correctly and keep shutting it down and every time reboot just constantly change its ip address(Aaron & Winson)

 #### Windows Software:
 · Fixed some issues that caused registration failures (Zidong Wang)